Tartus: Crusades

 The Crusaders called the city Antartus, and also Tortosa.
-It was captured in 1099 during the First Crusade, Frankish forces captured Tortosa in 1099.
-Once the land was seized, the cathedral was built over the spot of a Byzantine church. but it was later taken over by Muslims, before it was recaptured by Raymond of Saint-Gilles in February 1102 after two weeks of siege, then it was left in 1105 to his son Alfonso Jordan and was known as Tortosa.
+It was captured in 1099 during the First Crusade by Frankish forces.
+Once the land was seized, the cathedral was built over the spot of a Byzantine church, but it was later taken over by Muslims.
+It was recaptured by Raymond of Saint-Gilles in February 1102 after two weeks of siege, then it was left in 1105 to his son Alfonso Jordan and was known as Tortosa.
 In 1123 the Crusaders built the semi-fortified Cathedral of Our Lady of Tortosa over a Byzantine church that was popular with pilgrims.

 In 1152, Tortosa was handed to the Knights Templar, who used it as a military headquarters.
 They engaged in some major building projects, constructing a castle around 1165 with a large chapel and an elaborate keep, surrounded by thick double concentric walls.
 The Templars' mission was to protect the city and surrounding lands, some of which had been occupied by Christian settlers, from Muslim attack.
 Nur ad-Din Zangi captured Tartus from the Crusaders for a brief time before he lost it again.

-The city of Tortosa was recaptured by Saladin in 1188, and the main Templar headquarters relocated to Cyprus.
+The city of Tortosa was recaptured by Saladin in 1188, and the main Templar headquarters was relocated to Cyprus.
 However, in Tortosa, some Templars were able to retreat into the keep, which they continued to use as a base for the next 100 years.
 They steadily added to its fortifications until it also fell, in 1291.
 Tortosa was the last outpost of the Templars on the Syrian mainland, after which they retreated to a garrison on the nearby island of Arwad, which they held for another decade.
 After the occupation by the Mamluks, the city lost its prestige, which it regained only under the Ottoman rule.

 Ottoman era

 During the Ottoman rule, the city gained importance mainly due to trade with Cyprus and Europe.
 At the turn of the 18th and 19th centuries, it became one of the coastal defense points due to its strategic port.
 In 1832, at the beginning of the First Egyptian-Ottoman War, the city and its surroundings were conquered by Muhammad Ali Pasha, then ruler of Egypt.

-In 1839, the Ottoman Empire decided to reconquer its Syrian coastal territories from Egypt with the support of Great Britain.
+In 1839, the Ottoman Empire reconquered its Syrian coastal territories from Egypt with the support of Great Britain.
 In 1840, during the Syrian War, British frigates HMS Carysfort, HMS Benbow and HMS Zebra, with the help of a landing force of marines, attacked the citadel in Tartus.
-Despite heavy losses among the marines, the British were unable to capture the fort.
-After the war, the city returned to the Ottoman Empire, where it remained until 1918.
+Despite heavy losses, the British failed to capture the fort.
+Ottoman rule continued until 1918.